 You will want to include the exact date (day, month and year) the lease begins and the exact date (day, month and year) the lease ends.
 Even though the lease may be for a year, do not write “this lease is for one year.”
 It can be confusing and contradictory if the lease term isn’t an exact year.

-Leases for more than 3 years are able to be registered at the Land Office, which will then further protect your interests.
+Leases for more than 3 years must be registered at the Land Office, which will then further protect your interests.
 As a foreigner, you can construct a house on the land if the lease agreement permits.
 A construction permit must be applied for and subsequently you will own the building in your name.

 4. ‘What’ the Tenant Has to Pay